 sudo ufw enable

-After running the command, you’ll receive a confirmation message that the firewall is active and will start automatically whenever you restart your system.
-Here’s an example output:
+After running the command, you’ll receive a confirmation message that the firewall is active and will start automatically whenever you restart your system:

 Firewall is active and enabled on system startup

 Once the firewall is active, it will block all incoming traffic to your system, protecting you from unauthorized access.
-However, it’s worth noting that this might also prevent some legitimate traffic, such as access to services that you need.
+This may also prevent access to legitimate services you need.

 Check UFW Status

-After enabling the UFW firewall, verifying that the rules are active and correctly configured is crucial.
-You can check the status of your firewall using the following command:
+After enabling the UFW firewall, verify that the rules are active and correctly configured.
+Check the status of your firewall using the following command:

 sudo ufw status verbose